samoht/ramen/README.md

 - `<file>.md`: will be transformed into the raw data `<file>` when markdown has been translated to HTML.
 - `<file>.yml`: will be transformed into the collection `<file>`.
-Note: only very limited support for yaml at the moment (no nesting, only key-value)
+Note: only very limited support for yaml at the moment (no nesting, only key-value).
+- every other files will be considered as raw data.